SIBUR Holds Biodiversity Conference In Moscow

-(MENAFN- Media OutReach Newswire) MOSCOW, RUSSIA - Media OutReach Newswire - 27 March 2024 – SIBUR, Russia's largest producer of polymers and rubbers, held a conference titled New Perspectives and Opportunities for Biodiversity Conservation in Moscow on March 22.
+data-text="SIBUR holds biodiversity conference in Moscow" data-link=" holds biodiversity conference in Moscow" class="whatsapp">Shar MOSCOW, RUSSIA - Media OutReach Newswire - 27 March 2024 SIBUR, Russia's largest producer of polymers and rubbers, held a conference titled New Perspectives and Opportunities for Biodiversity Conservation in Moscow on March 22.

 During the conference, experts from the UN, the All-Russian Society for Environmental Protection, the Institute of Geography of the Russian Academy of Sciences, non-profit organizations, nature conservation funds, universities, and companies discussed biodiversity conservation practices and the involvement of business in this process.